Vincelicious/teamup/README.md

 # Teamup

 This repository contains the code for the Teamup platform.

+## Concept

+Many people see the marathon as a milestone and want to experience the experience, few people actually do it.
+A pitfall is the lack of sports partners who motivate each other to convert this intention into action.
+Group running works as a motivator for certain athletes factor to achieve their goal.
+Team Up is a platform that brings people together with the intention to exercise, so that they can motivate each other to do this convert thought into action and thus train together for the marathon.

+## Demo

+At this link: https://dayotoirkens.nl/teamup you can view a demo of the project.

 ## Getting Started
 These instructions will get you a copy of the project up and running on your development enviroment.